NikolayS/postgresql-http-client/benchmarks.md

-Comparison of Different Approaches to Run HTTP Queries Inside PostgreSQL
+The Benchmark of Different Approaches to Run HTTP Queries Inside PostgreSQL
+===

 Preparations
-===
+---

 ```
 -- Postgres/Linux version: PostgreSQL 9.6.1 on x86_64-pc-linux-gnu, compiled by gcc (Debian 4.9.2-10) 4.9.2, 64-bit